rails/rails/guides/source/action_mailer_basics.md

 Just like controller views, you can also have mailer layouts.
 The layout name needs to be the same as your mailer, such as `user_mailer.html.erb` and `user_mailer.text.erb` to be automatically recognized by your mailer as a layout.

-In order to use a different file just use:
+In order to use a different file, call `layout` in your mailer:

 ```ruby
 class UserMailer < ActionMailer::Base